 The quantity of Writing Scoring materials delivered will be based on the school's order.
-Beginning in 2019, a school had the ordering option to select whether or not to receive Writing Scoring materials.
-If a school indicated no Writing Scoring materials were needed because scoring is conducted by their RIC/Scanning Center or another outside service, the school will receive one copy of the Writing Scoring materials for reference.
+A school has the ordering option to select whether or not to receive Writing Scoring materials.
+If a school indicated no Writing Scoring materials were needed because scoring is conducted by their RIC or large-city scanning center or another outside service, the school will receive one copy of the Writing Scoring materials for reference.

-Schools will receive sufficient Writing Scoring Guides and Writing Training Sets for practice scoring and for adequate training of scorers for the 2019 NYSESLAT constructed-response questions for all grade bands represented at the school location.
-These materials will be delivered to schools May 14-17, 2019.
+Schools will receive sufficient Writing Scoring Guides and Writing Training Sets for practice scoring and for adequate training of scorers for the NYSESLAT constructed-response questions for all grade bands represented at the school location.
+These materials will be delivered to schools May 25 through May 27, 2021.